visgl/luma.gl/docs/api-reference/core/key-frames.md

 ### getEndData() : Any

 Returns the data at the current end key frame index (i.e. the data being interpolated to).

-### getFactor() : Number

-Returns a value between 0 and 1 representing the interpolation factor between the start and end key frame pair.

 ### setTime(time: Number)